 I could not be more happy to return to my old grade school.
 As a student, I spent an amazing nine years at St. John Evangelist learning and serving in a Catholic environment.
 I am so thankful to have the opportunity to be an educator at SJE and carry on the traditions of academic excellence, Christian service, and well-rounded students.

 My favorite part of St. John the Evangelist is the welcoming and kind community.
 Everyone is treated with respect on campus and the welcoming environment is felt the minute you walk on campus.
 At St. John the Evangelist each student is given the opportunity to thrive, truly promoting excellent for all.
 At SJE, we really are a family and I feel incredibly blessed to be a part of it.

-Please stop by 8th grade to meet Ms. Ennis and discuss any questions you may have regarding middle school Language Arts.
+Please stop by 8th grade to meet Ms. Ennis and discuss any questions you may have regarding middle school Language Arts or the 8th grade.

 My name is Kevin Rogers and I am excited to start another year at St. John the Evangelist school teaching Physical Education.
 I am also the Athletic Director and 7th-8th grade boys basketball coach, as well as, a varsity football coach at Del Campo high School, I have been teaching here for over 25 years I have also had the privilege to teach Math and computers.

 I grew up in the Monterey Pennisula where I attended Robert Louis Stevenson and then transferred to Seaside High School.
 I then attended CSU Sacramento where I received my BS and credential in Physical Education, along with a Supplement in Math..

 I have an amazing wife Holly and three energetic boys Kaden, Kellen and Kole.
 When I am not coaching I enjoy hanging out with the family at barbecues, camping, fishing, water activities, watching the boys play sports and friends.